 A comprehensive design project for the NSW Department of Planning, creating a navigable and highly logical document sequence.
-Art direction, publication design, mapping, information design and photography.
+Strategic design, concept direction, publication design, technical mapping, information design and aerial photography.
 Commissioned cover photography and thematic photography by Louise Hawson (52 Suburbs).

 in 2005 we divided a Sydney Federation house in two, allowing two grown up families to occupy it. — with Leisa Tough